JanaLasser/school_SEIRX/code/intervention_measures/README.md

 The simulation parameters, prevention measures and school characteristics used for these simulations are stored separately in the folder ```params```.
 As base transmission risk, intermediate contact weight, far contact weight and age transmission discout we use the values determined during the calibration of the model.

-The module ```data_creation_functions.py``` provides the main functions used to run the simulations and aggregate simulation results.
+The module ```data_creation_functions.py``` provides the main functions used to run the simulations, aggregate simulation results and extract observables.
 Simulation results are stored in the folder ```../../data/intervention_measures/simulation_results```.

 **Note**: Each measure combination and school type requires at least 500 runs to produce reliable statistics.
 This takes a long time and should therefore be run on several cores in parallel.
 Here, we provide a sample script to test the functionality of the simulations.
-We ran and aggregated all simulations on a cluster and provide the resulting ensembles for every school type in the folder ```../../data/intervention_measures/simulation_results```.
+We ran and aggregated all simulations on a cluster and provide the resulting ensembles and observables for every school type in the folder ```../../data/intervention_measures/simulation_results```.

 ## Analysing the results
 Analysis of the ensembles of simulations for each school type and parameter combination is done in the script ```intervention_measures_analysis.ipynb```.
 In this script, the impact of individual measures (figure 3 in the paper) and of measure combinations (figure 4) is analysed.
 Plots are stored at ```../../plots/intervention_measures```.